Wang Bohao

-Wang Bohao (王博豪 (王博豪, Wáng Bóháo); born 18 July 2005) is a Chinese professional footballer who plays as a forward or defensive midfielder for Eerste Divisie club Den Bosch, on loan from China League One club Shaanxi Union.
+Wang Bohao (王博豪 (王博豪, Wáng Bóháo); born 18 July 2005) is a Chinese professional footballer who plays as a defensive midfielder or forward for Eerste Divisie club Den Bosch, on loan from China League One club Shaanxi Union.

 Club career

 Early career

-Born as a single child in the Fancheng District of Xiangfan, Hubei, At the age of ten, Wang Bohao started his football career at the Hubei Football Association youth team, a two-hour train ride from his hometown, and graduated from the Evergrande Football School youth academy of Guangzhou FC.
+Wang Bohao was born as a single child in the Fancheng District of Xiangfan, Hubei.
+At the age of ten, he started his football career at the Hubei Football Association youth team, a two-hour train ride from his hometown, and graduated from the Evergrande Football School youth academy of Guangzhou FC.
 In 2023, he joined Chinese Champions League club Yunnan Jin Dal Lae, and was given to wear the number 13.
 He made five appearances for the club in the 2023 Chinese Champions League, including three starts and two substitute appearances, and scored his only goal for Yunnan Jin Dal Lae with a diving header in a match against Yichun Wiser Juniors on 15 June 2023.

 In July 2023, Wang joined China League One club Yanbian Longding on a free transfer, along with his Yunnan Jin Dal Lae teammate Zhang Yibao.
 He was given the number 36 shirt.
 He made his debut for Yanbian Longding on 22 July 2023, coming on as a 74th-minute substitute for Li Long in a 2–2 draw to Qingdao West Coast.
 In the 2023 season, Wang Bohao totalled fifteen appearances in China League One.
 On 13 April 2024, Wang scored his first goal for the club in a 1–0 home league win against Shijiazhuang Gongfu.
 After the conclusion of the 2024 season, he made thirteen league appearances and one 2024 Chinese FA Cup appearance.